ritog/compile-execute-cpp/README.md

 * Bash along with an existing `.bashrc` file

 ### Get It
-Open a terminal and run `https://raw.githubusercontent.com/ghosh-r/compile-execute-cpp/main/ce_setup.sh`.
+Open a terminal and run `wget https://raw.githubusercontent.com/ghosh-r/compile-execute-cpp/main/ce_setup.sh`.
 This will download a file `ce_setup.sh` in your current directory.

 ### Set-up
 * Run `chmod +x ce_setup.sh` to give it permission to execute.